 Contrary to popular belief, it may take a village to raise the village.

 Could we really be lacking compassion for one another?
 Could we be lacking that neighborly spirit so taught in the Bible?
 Could this poverty mindset- this lack of financial literacy so to speak- really be rooted in this lack of heart and love for our brothers and sisters as fellow humankind?
-For though we speak of this “mindset” that troubles our communities, and while we can give a dollar to the homeless like they grow on trees- shouldn’t we investigate the root so not to pacify the problem?
-As a dollar will be spent in an instant, and the issue will still stand.
+Shouldn’t we investigate the root so as not to pacify the problem?

 Mapping Police Violence says that black people are most likely to be killed by police.
 Last year, police killed 308 blacks, and over 130 in 2017 already- just 6 months in.
 Since 1980, the murder rates have drastically dropped in our communities, yet more black lives are being taken at the hands of police than ever before.
 Black children.
 Black teens.
 Black women.
 Black men.
 This is lack.
-Lives were taken- this is a lack of respect for human life.
-The emotional, and psychological, abuse of police brutality could easily, and quickly, push people to this poverty mind state that Carson mentioned and drive these same people to criminal activity.
+This is a lack of respect for human life.
+Further, the emotional, and psychological, abuse of police brutality could easily, and quickly, push people to this poverty mind state that Carson mentioned and drive these same people to criminal activity.

 However, if the dynamic were changed and everyone were treated as equals- people could be more motivated to work within the system, right?